Syssos/Go_Shell/README.md

 # Go Shell [![Build Status](https://travis-ci.com/Syssos/Go_Shell.svg?branch=main)](https://travis-ci.com/github/Syssos/Go_Shell)
-[

 This is a simple shell built in go designed to give you basic functionality such as changing directory and listing files.
+This is intended to be used in future projects, if need arise for a shell.
+Over time this shell will be worked on to account for tasks I am use often such as running nmap scans and sorting output.

 ## Main